typedb/typedb/docs/pages/documentation/10-resources/faq.md

 storage.port = 1234
 ```

-Please refer to the [Titan documentation](http://s3.thinkaurelius.com/docs/titan/1.0.0/titan-config-ref.html#_storage) for more information.
+Please refer to the [Janus documentation](http://docs.janusgraph.org/latest/config-ref.html#_storage) for more information.

 ### Do applications written on top of Grakn have to be in Java?